Anthony Barber: Later years

 Barber did not seek re-election at the general election of October 1974, and left front-line politics.
-He was made a life peer on 6 January 1975 as Baron Barber of Wentbridge in the County of West Yorkshire, and served as Chairman of Standard Chartered Bank from 1974 to 1987, where future Prime Minister John Major was his personal assistant.
+He was made a life peer on 6 January 1975 as Baron Barber of Wentbridge in West Yorkshire, and served as Chairman of Standard Chartered Bank from 1974 to 1987, where future Prime Minister John Major was his personal assistant.
 In 1987, he was appointed to be a Deputy Lieutenant of the County of West Yorkshire.
 Barber was also a director of BP from 1979 to 1988.
 He visited Nelson Mandela in prison, and was a member of the Franks Committee that investigated the Falklands War.
 In 1991, he became chair of the RAF Benevolent Association's appeal for the 50th anniversary of the Battle of Britain, which raised £26 million.

+Personal life and death

+In 1950, Barber married Jean Asquith, who was also a Conservative parliamentary candidate in that year's election.
+They had two daughters and were married until her death in 1983.
+In 1989, he married Rosemary Youens.

-He suffered from Parkinson's disease in later years, and died in Suffolk in 2005.
-He was married twice, with two daughters from his first marriage.
+Barber suffered from Parkinson's disease in later years, and died from bronchopneumonia at Ipswich Hospital on 16 December 2005.